Updated: 9/5/2023 | Embracing My Gray Hair Transition

 4. Join a going grey support group!
 I’m in several gray hair transition groups.
 It’s a great resource for going gray and the opportunity to connect with other silver sisters!
 In these groups, you can ask questions and filter through tips that will help you go gray.
 The women in the group are very supportive and inspiring.
 I believe there are some men in the group as well.
 I highly recommend joining even if you’re not ready to go grey yet.

 Here are groups I recommend joining on Facebook:

 I wish I would have just let the process happen much sooner.
 There are no regrets and only lessons learned.

 Are you interested in letting your grays grow?
-If you’re moving along this similar path please let me know!
-I’d love to follow and hear about your experience!
+If you’re thinking of doing it, please follow me on Instagram let me know!
+I’d be happy to answer any questions you may have.